-Sanjeevan Supreme: This is a fixed tenure term plan that gives premium payment in regular interval along with final maturity payout.
+Sanjeevan Supreme: This is a fixed tenure term plan that gives premium payment in regular intervals along with final maturity payout.

 Shubh Nivesh: This is another whole term plan offered by SBI.
-The insured gets options like assured plus bonuses and riders on this one.
+The insured get options like assured plus bonuses and riders on this one.

 Depending on your financial goals, you can choose from the above various kinds of investment options offered by SBI.